Look Twice before You Leap: A Rational Framework for Localized Adversarial Anonymization: Methodology

 \subsection{The RLAA Framework}

-To address the problems mentioned before, we propose the Attacker-Arbitrator-Anonymizer (A-A-A) architecture, which operates iteratively to refine the text $x^{(t)}$.
-For a detailed algorithmic procedure, please refer to the \textbf{Algorithm \ref{alg:rlaa} in Appendix \ref{app:implementation_details}}.
+To address the problem mentioned above, we propose the Attacker-Arbitrator-Anonymizer (A-A-A) architecture illustrated in Figure \ref{fig:rlaa_framework}, which operates iteratively to refine the text $x^{(t)}$.
+For detailed algorithm settings and pseudo-code, please refer to Appendix \ref{subapp:algorithmic_procedure}.